 In July 2021, the Company granted options to non-employee directors to purchase an aggregate of 150,000 shares of its common stock at an exercise price of \$3.00 per share.
-The options vest one year from the date of grant, expire ten years from the date of grant and had an aggregate grant date fair value of \$244,200, which will be recognized ratably over the vesting period.
+The options vest one year from the date of grant, expire ten years from the date of grant and had an aggregate grant date fair value of \$244,200, which was recognized ratably over the vesting period.
 On May 26, 2023, the Board of Directors cancelled 150,000 options consisting of 50,000 options each to John Stiska, Katherine Crothall and Scott Anderson with an exercise price of \$3.00.
-In its place, the Board granted 150,000 options consisting of 50,000 options consisting of 50,000 options each with an exercise price of \$1.10 vesting immediately to John Stiska, Katherine Crothall and Scott Anderson.
+In its place, the Board granted 150,000 options consisting of 50,000 options each with an exercise price of \$1.10 vesting immediately to John Stiska, Katherine Crothall and Scott Anderson.
 In addition to the director options, the Board granted CFO William Greene 100,000 options with an exercise price of \$1.10 with 25% vesting immediately the remainder vesting at 25% per year thereafter.
 These options, which were the only options granted during the year ended June 30, 2023, had a grant-date fair value of \$1.10 per share.
 The Company recognized compensation expense for stock option awards of approximately \$113,000 during the year ended June 30, 2023.
 None of these potentially dilutive securities were included in the computation of diluted earnings per share as their impact would be anti-dilutive.
-The Company recognized \$5,000 and \$10,000 in compensation expense for stock options during the three months and six months ended December 31, 2023, respectively.
+The Company recognized \$5,000 and \$15,000 in compensation expense for stock options during the three months and nine months ended March 31, 2024, respectively.